ga-wdi-lessons/js-ajax/readme.md

 })
 ```

-In order to do an AJAX `get` request to your own rails API:
+In order to do an AJAX `get` request to your own rails API...

 ```javascript
 $.ajax({